robtweed/global_storage/Key_Value.md

 Of course, it wouldn't matter whether you added the first value to the start or end of the *List*.

+## Appending a Second Value to a List

 So what about pushing a value of "MySecondValue" onto the end of the list?
 The node counter Node would first be incremented to get the next new node number (in this case 2).
 Then the new value would be appended to the end of the list by changing the Global Nodes to: